SadeCJohnson/Technical-User-Guide-Write-Ups/User-Accounts/resources/write-ups/new-hire-work-station-set-up.md

-# Creating New Hire Workstation
+# Creating The New Hire Workstation

 ### Scope
 This document will walk you through the process of **creating folders** for new hires, **managing folder permissions**